donald-okara/Telecomunication_user_churn_classifier/README.md

 #### 2.1.1 Numeric Data
 Here I explore the numeric features and how they affect each other and the target variable.

+### 2.1.2 Categorical Data
+Here I explore the categorical features and how they affect each other and the target variable.

 ## 2.2 Data Preprocessing